Senior staff profiles

 Neil Wong is Project Director, Strategy, Monitoring and Review.
 Neil’s past work for the NTC has included work on the discussion paper, Carbon Emissions from New Australian Vehicles, the Freight in a Carbon-Constrained Economy discussion paper and engine brake noise reform.

-Prior to joining NTC, Dr Wong worked in state government in a variety of science and policy roles.
+Prior to joining NTC, Neil worked in state government in a variety of science and policy roles.
 He holds a doctorate in Chemistry from Monash University.

 Marcus Burke – Project Director, Heavy Vehicle Compliance and Technology